 RETURN TO GROWTH PATH THROUGH EXTERNAL AND ORGANIC GROWTH

-In terms of regional growth opportunities, we see the USA as our most attractive market over the medium and long term, despite the slump in steel prices last year.
+In terms of regional growth opportunities, we regard the USA as our most attractive market over the medium to long term despite the sharp decline in demand seen last year.
 This market is especially attractive for us because of the far better match between steel demand and local supply compared with Europe, coupled with the strict separation of producers and distributors.
-We aim to increase the US share of shipments from 41% in 2015 to more than 50% in the medium term.
+The infrastructure investments announced by the new administration are expected to make the US market even more attractive.
+We aim to expand our share of US shipments from 41% in 2016 to more than 50% over the medium term.